A brand makes it possible to identify a product. It gives it a name and makes it differentiable by assigning identifiable properties.

 Muscle Milk Ready-To-Drink Shakes

 Muscle Milk, a well-known protein powder brand, performed a brand form extension by introducing the ready-to-drink Muscle Milk nutrition shakes.

 Harley Davidson Apparels

 Harley Davidson, a very famous motorcycle brand, markets itself as a lifestyle its customers own.
-To complement this lifestyle, it released a perfect companion to its motorcycles – riding gears and apparels.
-Existing customers welcomed this new addition, which eventually helped the company in expanding its market as well.
+To complement this lifestyle, it released a perfect companion to its motorcycles – riding gears and apparel.
+Existing customers welcomed this new addition, which eventually helped the company expand its market.